Foods to Improve Blood Flow

-Before your planned trip in the backcountry, focus on eating a diet rich in fresh fruits and vegetables, healthy fats and a variety of herbs and spices to improve blood flow.
+Before your planned trip in the backcountry, focus on eating a diet rich in fresh fruits and vegetables, healthy fats, and various herbs and spices to improve blood flow.
 Now let’s translate this dietary lifestyle into feasible backcountry meals.

 - Dehydrated dark leafy greens, broccoli, peppers, carrots, sweet potatoes, squash

 - Citrus fruits- fresh clementines and oranges if it’s feasible to bring with you, or try squeezing lemon/lime into your water at the start of your adventure.

 Leafy greens and beets are rich in nitrates (NO3-), which convert to nitrites (NO2-) and then nitric oxide (NO) in your body.
 Nitric oxide increases vasodilation, which increases the diameter of blood vessels that allows for better blood flow to your muscles.
 Nitrates are naturally occurring in vegetables.
 Nitrites are found as additives to meats.
 Nitrites are concerning in this aspect when instead of converting to beneficial Nitric oxide, they convert to carcinogenic compounds called nitrosamines.
 Nitrosamines form when nitrites in meat are exposed to high heat.